 Now that you have done your budget and know how much you can afford to contribute towards your daughter’s college education, it’s time for the family pow-wow.
 Here are some items I suggest you discuss as a family, long before your child submits her college applications and hopefully as she is first assembling her college list:

 1. How much can you afford to pay each month, and how much are you, the parents, prepared to take on in additional debt?
 Many parents are reluctant to discuss money matters in front of their children.
-College is an investment in her future, and she should be in the conversation.
+But college is an investment in her future, and she should be in the conversation.

 2. If your child is eligible for need-based aid, it is likely that her financial aid awards will include $27,000 in student loans over four years.
 Is this a reasonable amount of debt for your child to face after graduation?
-A useful rule of thumb on the size of educational debt: Do not borrow more than you expect to earn annually at your first job after college.
+A useful rule of thumb on the amount of educational debt: Do not borrow more than you expect to earn annually at your first job after college.
 And there is reason to believe that having skin in the game can be a good motivator of academic engagement.

 3. Campus employment will likely be part of her financial aid award.
 Is she okay with a work commitment of 8-10 hours a week for 25 weeks of the school year?
 Are you?